gdetor/adversarial_validation/README.md

 # Adversarial Validation

-This repository contains a simple implementation of the adversarial validation (AV) method.
-AV is a helpful method to investigate whether the train and test data sets come from the same distribution.
+This repository contains a simple adversarial validation (AV) method implementation.
+AV is a helpful method for investigating whether the train and test data sets come from the same distribution.
 It was originally proposed in [1] and re-implemented in [2].

-When train and test data sets are disjoint or *almost* disjoint (meaning they are not similar or coming from the same distribution), the identically distributed data assumption is violated, and thus a machine learning algorithm might have serious troubles once deployed.
+The identically distributed data assumption is violated when train and test data sets are disjoint or *almost* disjoint (meaning they are not similar or drawn from the same distribution).
-This is because it will be deployed on data for the first time, so its performance will be inferior.
-Therefore, if we need *a priori* that this might happen, we can take appropriate action to prevent it.
+Thus a machine learning algorithm has serious troubles once deployed because it will be used on data that has yet to be seen, so its performance will be bad.
+Therefore, if we know *a priori* that this might happen, we can take appropriate action to prevent it.
 AV method does precisely that.
 It mingles the train and test data sets and creates one hyper set.
-It annotates each sample from the train set with label one and any other sample with label 0.
-Now, if a binary classifier cannot distinguish the data and thus has a <0.5 AUC ROC score, then we know that our data sets are fine, and we can proceed.
+It annotates each sample from the train set with label one (1) and any other sample with label zero (0).
+Now, if a binary classifier cannot distinguish the data and thus has a <0.5 AUC ROC score, we know that our data sets are fine and can proceed.
 Otherwise, we have to remedy the data.

 ### Brief Description

-In this repository we provide a class that implements the AV method.
+In this repository we implement a Python class of the AV method.
 The AV class provides three binary clasiffiers (logistic regression, XGBoost classfier, and XGBoost cross-validation).
 Moreover, AV class implements seven different transforms that the user can apply on the raw data.
 More precisely, AV comes